Montenegro mourns after gunman kills at least 12 people before shooting himself

 The shooter, identified as 45-year-old Aco Martinović, killed the owner of the bar, the bar owner's children and his own family members, officials have said.

 The attacker, who first fled after the rampage, was later located and surrounded by police.
-He died after shooting himself in the head, Interior Minister Danilo Šaranović said.
+He died after shooting himself in the head, police said.

+Residents of Cetinje, a town of some 17,000 people, were stunned and grief-stricken.

+"I knew all of these people personally, also the attacker.
+I think when he did that, he was out of his mind," said Vesko Milošević, a retiree from Cetnje.
+"What do I know, he went from place to place and killed people.
+Its a catastrophe.”

 “How can I feel after this?"
 Popović said.
 "No one expected it.
 You can’t even ask anyone anything.”

-Police had dispatched a special unit to search for the attacker in the town, which is located about 30 kilometers (18 miles) northwest of Podgorica, the capital.
-All roads in and out of the city were blocked for hours as police swarmed the streets.
+Police had dispatched a special unit to search for the attacker in the town, which is located about 30 kilometers (18 miles) northwest of Podgorica, the country's capital.
+All roads in and out of Cetinje were blocked for hours as police swarmed the streets.

 Officials have said that the attacker was at the bar throughout the day with other guests when the brawl erupted.
 He then went home, brought back a weapon and opened fire at around 5:30 p.m.